-Camp Wood located in southwestern Real County derives its water supply mostly from Old Faithful Springs, along with a completed new well in the underlying Edwards-Trinity Aquifer The spring has reportedly always flowed.
+Camp Wood located in southwestern Real County derives its water supply mostly from Old Faithful Springs, along with a completed new well in the underlying Edwards-Trinity Aquifer.
+The spring has reportedly always flowed.
 However, with increasing population and the drilling of additional wells in the area, the spring may experience decreasing flow during drought periods in the future.
+To supplement its supply, the City has completed a new well in the underlying Edwards-Trinity Aquifer.